Post By:

 Be Creative

 Sometimes overcoming barriers requires thinking outside the box.
 If students struggle with sitting at their desks, consider using flexible seating or giving students the option to stand.
 Offer alternative ways to complete assignments, such as creating videos and presentations instead of tests.
-When Mark Pfaff, Director of Special Education Tehama County, had a student who was consistently late to school, he looked for a solution rather than penalizing her.
+When Mark had a student who was consistently late to school, he looked for a solution rather than penalizing her.
 He found out that her tardiness was due to her having difficulty preparing for the school day.
 The unpredictability of the day was overwhelming and impacted her ability to get ready for school.
 Mark rearranged her schedule, so she could start the day in her favorite class, PE.
 This gave her a positive start to the day and ensured that she did not miss academic content.

 Encourage a mindset shift